-The popular Goods Shed Flea Market boasts a coffee shop and restaurant as well as a variety of stalls selling biltong, nuts, sweets, angling equipment, toys, perfume, clothing, shoes, and handmade furniture, etc.
+The popular Goods Shed Indoor Flea Market boasts a coffee shop and restaurant as well as a variety of stalls selling arts, crafts, souvenirs, décor, furniture and lifestyle items.

 The Goods Shed is situated in Bland Street (near the entrance to Mossel Bay Harbour).